 The temporary MBS telehealth items are available to providers of telehealth services for a wide range of consultations.
 All Medicare eligible Australians can receive these services.
-GPs and OMPs working in general practice may only provide a telehealth service where they have an established clinical relationship with the patient.
+GPs and OMPs working in general practice may only provide a telehealth service where they have an established clinical relationship with the patient, with limited exemptions.